 Try to peek this:

 Psychological Standpoint: Leonardo Fibonacci

 In Millenium, homo sapiens still love the harmonics.
-Humans speculate who make coronavirus in Wuhan, they speculate about Illuminati, Freemansion, Rothschild clan.
+Humans speculate who make coronavirus in Wuhan, they speculate about Illuminati, Freemansion, and Rothschild clan.
 Like we have said before, humans can’t accept that something just happens.
 Sometimes.

 2020 is a perfect example of how news analysis fails.
-That year has an unusual combination, worst pandemics in human history and a rising stock market.
+That year has an unusual combination, the worst pandemics in human history and a rising stock market.
 To add more irrelevancy: more than 5 million Americans are unemployed.